dnet-team/dnet-basic-aggregator/README.md

 This webapp contains the minimal set of services needed to feature:

-- Collection of metadata records in oai_dc format via OAI-PMH, FTP, local file system, HTTP.
+- Collection of metadata records in oai_dc format via OAI-PMH, and local file system.

-- Transformation of the collected metadata records into an internal format named DMF (Driver Metadata Format)
+- Transformation of the collected metadata records into an internal format named PMF

-- Indexing of DMF records in a Solr full-text index
+- Indexing of PMF records in a Solr full-text index

-- OAI-PMH export of aggregated metadata records in DMF and oai_dc formats.
-More formats can be added at runtime by providing a dedicated XSLT from DMF to the desired target format.
+- OAI-PMH export of aggregated metadata records in PMF and oai_dc formats.
+More formats can be added at runtime by providing a dedicated XSLT from PMF to the desired target format.

 # Installation requirements
 This minimal instance can be run on a single machine as web application to be deployed on a Tomcat container.